Today in History: June 4

 Rogers's position prevailed.
 Women's active participation in the war effort during World War I and their broadening role in society highlighted the injustice of their political powerlessness.
 On August 18, 1920, the Nineteenth Amendment was ratified.

 - Search in the American Memory collection Votes for Women, 1848-1921 on constitutional amendment to retrieve additional documents outlining arguments for and against the suffrage amendment.
 Also, read NAWSA's final report on the voting rights campaign.
-With ratification of the Nineteenth Amendment in 1920, its work concluded and the association was reorganized as the League of Women Voters.
+With ratification of the Nineteenth Amendment in 1920, its work concluded and the association was reorganized as the League of Women Voters (external link).

 - Images related to the suffrage movement are available in Votes for Women Suffrage Pictures, 1850-1920.
 View the timeline entitled One Hundred Years Toward Suffrage.